Westwood Works’ board guides our efforts to create a brighter, more inclusive community. Learn more about the team making it happen in Westwood.

 In this role, he brings strong connections and experiences working with organizations like the Covington Business Council/Urban Partnership, Greater Cincinnati Energy Alliance, and the Downtown Brooklyn Partnership in New York City.

 Emily Reynolds (she/her) is the board chair of Westwood Works.
 A 15-year resident of Westwood, Emily has been actively engaged in community building for 10 years.
-She loves Westwood for its passionate residents, walkability and vibrant energy, as well as its plethora of trees and green spaces.
+She loves Westwood for its passionate residents, walkability, vibrant energy, and the plethora of trees and greenery.
 Her role with Works allows her to share her enthusiasm for bringing old and new neighbors together to create a better neighborhood for everyone.

 Emily is a senior graphic designer for Marketvision Research, where her work is fueled by the same creativity and optimism that fuel her dedication to our community.
-Speaking of creativity and optimism, Emily is also a plant lover, a gardener, and a maker of beautiful things.
+Speaking of creativity and optimism, Emily is a plant lover, a gardener, and a maker of beautiful things.
 She shares her Westwood home with her husband, son, two big dogs, and many, many plants.
-Her recipe for successful relationships within her family and community, is to always be making plans together.
+Her recipe for successful relationships within her family and community is always making plans together.

 Terry is retired, having worked for Cincinnati Public Schools for 37 years.
 He worked in several schools throughout the system as a Physical Educator and Visiting Teacher (now called School Social Worker).
 He was the Head Varsity Soccer Coach at CAPE High School and Head Varsity Girls Softball coach.
 Terry also coached girls’ and boys youth soccer at Gamble-Nippert YMCA.